Tim Herron: 2-day Practical Performance

 From the instructor:

-Classes consist of 10-12 students, and are normally two days long.
-Classes are focused on the practical shooting skills that will help you more confidently plan, tackle, and shave time from your stages.
-While this class does contain some advanced fundamentals, the class is mostly dynamic and stage oriented.
-Because this class doesn’t include a great deal of “firing line” type fundamentals training, we wont burn through ammo like a regular class.
+Classes consist of 10-13 students, and are two days long.
+Classes are focused on the practical shooting skills that will help you more confidently plan, tackle, and shave time from your performance with a pistol.
+While this class does contain some advanced fundamentals, the class is dynamic and stage oriented.
+The class also includes a day of “firing line” type fundamentals training, however we wont burn through ammo like a regular class.
 Therefore, the round counts are bit lower than what you might have seen at traditional 2-day classes in the past – we will make them count.
 I am a firm believer that when it comes to proper practice, quality is much more important than quantity, so this class will also cover principles of efficient practice, and how to structure your practices to identify and address your weaknesses.
+Students should plan on bringing a lunch.

 Space allowing, we will set up a full stage, for students to run through at the beginning of class.
 The stage will include a number of elements such as entries and exits, opportunities to shoot on the move, awkward positions, close and far targets, and high risk arrays.
 This first run through will be an assessment tool, helping the instructor to figure out your shooting style and where improvements can be made.
 Throughout the class we will occasionally revisit this stage, and use parts of it to isolate and develop skills, and set up drills.